-Nathan Collett is a third year student in McGill’s Cognitive Science Program who takes a thoroughly interdisciplinary approach to everything he does.
-Experiences that inform his mindset include studying contemporary political and continental philosophy, neuroscience research internships, a Harvard University architecture program, a fascination with modern physics, and several years as a counsellor at a youth-run summer camp on Gabriola Island.
-An upcoming Honours project will likely focus on the political applications of behavioural science.
+Nathan Collett studies decision-making and philosophy at McGill University.
+He approaches everything that he does with a thoroughly interdisciplinary approach.
+Experiences that inform his mindset include a fellowship on contemporary political philosophy, neuroscience research internships, a Harvard University architecture program, a fascination with modern physics, and several years as a program coordinator and counselor at a youth-run summer camp on Gabriola Island.
+An upcoming academic project will focus on the political applications of behavioral science.
 He grew up in British Columbia, spending roughly equal time reading and exploring the outdoors, which ensured a lasting appreciation for nature.
-He prioritizes creativity, inclusion, sustainability and integrity in all of his work.
+He prioritizes creativity, inclusion, sustainability, and integrity in all of his work.

 The Practitioners Know Best: Understanding How Well Nudges Work

 The Decision Lab sits down with Elizabeth Linos and Stefano DellaVigna to discuss their work on behavioral economics and policy making.

 Fighting the Looming Antibiotic Crisis with Behavioral Science

 The Decision Lab sits down with Dr. Patricia Cummings to discuss the power of behavioral science to address antibiotic overprescription.

 Phantasy: The Unconscious Process Behind Financial Instability